 Step 1 – Mind Map Some Obstacles

-Start by brainstorming the reasons why organizations don’t have interwoven plans.
+Start by brainstorming the reasons why organizations don’t have long-term strategic plans.

 Step 2 – Choose a Theme

-As you survey your mind map, use any method you are comfortable with to choose an obstacle to focus on.
+As you survey your mind map, choose an obstacle to focus on.
 Some use data.
 Others use prior projects.
-Gut feel isn’t a bad indicator as well!
+Gut feel isn’t a bad indicator!